-542 U.S. at 354.
+542 U.S. at 354 (emphasis in original).
 Because Miller requires the sentencer "to take into account how children are different, and how those differences counsel against irrevocably sentencing them to a lifetime in prison," Miller, 132 S. Ct. at 2469, the U.S. Supreme Court has made consideration of certain factors "essential" to imposing life without parole on juveniles.
-As directed by Summerlin, Miller is a substantive rule.
+As directed by Schriro, Miller is a substantive rule.